chef/chef-web-docs/content/ruby.md

 ### String Quoting

-Use single-quoted strings in all situations where the string does not need interpolation.
+Use single-quoted strings in all situations where the string doesn't need interpolation.

 #### Whitespace Arrays